 INFUSE STANDARDIZED TEST PREP THROUGHOUT SEMESTER

-This is a strategy I used with my high school geometry students.
+This blog post details a strategy I used with my high school geometry students.
 I implemented an SOS program, which stood for “Save Our Skills,” and was a strategic and reward-based system to review the basic and foundational math skills.

 Lastly, please know that I believe in you.
 We’ve got this!
 You’ve got this!
 Let me know if I can support you in any way!

-Also, if you are feeling overwhelmed with teaching and are bringing your stress home with you after work, try this list of Eight Ways to Disconnect from a Hard Day.
+Also, burnout is real.
+If you are feeling overwhelmed with teaching and are bringing your stress home with you after work, try this list of Eight Ways to Disconnect from a Hard Day.